Client

 The site is structured as a set of modular mini-applications, each highlighting different aspects of the platform.
 We already mentioned our general approach to custom animation integration, but a particularly interesting example was when when we were called to implement a fully interactive 3D virtual house tour to demonstrate practical applications of the client’s technology within a household context.

 We worked alongside a specialist in 3D modelling, which designed schematics in Blender.
 Next, the designers applied the client branding and visual look and feel, skinning the 3D model.
-Finally the model was exported and then re-imported as a vector set for seemless embedding in the web context.
+Finally the model was exported and then re-imported as a vector set, ready for deep embedding in the microsite.